TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 <font size=5>

-Output of summary contains...
+Output of MCA summary contains...

-- **Categories**: the coordinates of the variable categories, the contribution (ctr), the cosini squared and v.test value.
+- **Categories**: the coordinates of the variable categories, the contribution (%), the cos2 (the squared correlations) and v.test value.
 The v.test follows normal distribution: if the value is below/above $\pm$ 1.96, the coordinate is significantly different from zero.
 - **Categorical variables**: the squared correlation between each variable and the dimensions.
 If the value is close to one it indicates a strong link with the variable and dimension.

 </font>